Oryx-scimitar/mpox/README.md

 Analysis of epidemiological and clinical data from an epizootic of mpox in chimpanzees in Cameroon

-Summary
+# Summary

-This repository contains clinical and epidemiological data collected during an epizootic of mpox in captive chimpanzees in Cameroon in 2016 and the scripts used to analyse the data, including the code used to generate the figures in the manuscript.
+This repository contains clinical and epidemiological data collected during an epizootic of mpox in captive chimpanzees in Cameroon in 2016 and the R scripts used to analyse the data, including the code used to generate the figures in the manuscript.

+# License

+Creative Commons

 Please feel free to [get in touch](mailto:stephanie.brien@ed.ac.uk?subject=[GitHub]%20Source%20mpx%20repository) if you have any questions.